dfury0/DazUDocs/docs/product_submission/New_PA_Welcome.md

  **Brokering:**

 This is the most common method of product selling.
-This just means that the product is put up on the store and we split the lifetime revenue 50/50.
+This just means that the product is put up in the store, and we split the lifetime revenue 50/50.
 The product rights are still held by the broker (artist).

 **Buyouts:**

-This is when we see a submission that we want to buy from the artist for a lump sum, instead of splitting the sales.
-If you want to take the initiative and offer the product as a buyout, you can tick the box that says "Daz O" on the PASS page before submitting and list the price you'd like to sell it for.
+This is when we see a submission we want to buy from the artist for a lump sum instead of splitting the sales.
+If you want to take the initiative and offer the product as a buyout, you can tick the box that says "Daz O" on the PASS page before submitting and listing the price you'd like to sell it for.
 Your name stays on the product no matter what, but Daz Productions owns the product.

  This is what you should expect if you sell your product to us.